k2view-academy/K2View-Academy/articles/07_table_population/11_3_creating_an_LUDB_function.md

 ### What Is an LUDB Function?

-An LUDB function is a Project function invoked from an SQL query to perform more complex operations on LU or reference data than those performed using standard SQL statements.
+An LUDB function is a Project function invoked from an SQL query to perform more complex operations on LU (it is a must to run get/use to see the LUDB functions) or reference data (always available) than those performed using standard SQL statements.
 *	LUDB functions are invoked from an SQL statement.
 *	LUDB functions must have at least one Output value.